anishgillella/Softlight-assess/DATASET.md

 **Execution Time:** ~20 seconds

 **Problem Statement Alignment:**
+✅ **Exact Task:** "Create an issue in Linear called 'Authentication flow needs optimization' with description 'Reduce login time for users on slow networks'"
-✅ **"How do I create a project in [Linear]?"** - While this creates an issue (not a project), it demonstrates the exact problem stated: capturing the create modal (no URL), form fields (no URL), and success state.
+- **Core Problem:** Capturing the create modal (no URL), form fields (no URL), and success state.
 These non-URL states are invisible to traditional automation but critical to document workflows.

 **Description:**
 This task shows the system creating a new issue in Linear with custom title and description.
 The workflow involves: